regexhq/phone-regex/README.md

 # Phone Regex

-A regex for matching phone numbers.
+A regular expression for matching phone numbers.

 In the near future this will be likely moved to <https://github.com/regexps>.